 Lightcast's economic impact study differs from many other studies because we prefer to report the impacts in terms of income rather than sales (or output).
-Income is synonymous with value added or gross regional product (GRP).
+Income is synonymous with value added or gross state product (GSP).
 Sales include all the intermediary costs associated with producing goods and services.
 Income is a net measure that excludes these intermediary costs:

 For this reason, income is a more meaningful measure of new economic activity than reporting sales.
-This is evidenced by the use of gross domestic product (GDP)-a measure of income-by economists when considering the economic growth or size of a country.
-The difference is GRP reflects a region and GDP a country.
+This is evidenced by the use of gross domestic product (GDP) - a measure of income - by economists when considering the economic growth or size of a country.
+The difference is GSP reflects a state and GDP a country.